YOU ARE EXPLORING

-Dr. Michael Koch joined the faculty and became chairman of the Department of Urology at Indiana University School of Medicine in 1998.
+Michael Koch, MD joined the faculty and became chairman of the Indiana University School of Medicine Department of Urology in 1998.
 He had previously been a member of the faculty at Vanderbilt University for 12 years.

-Dr. Koch has served in many roles for urology nationally.
-Dr. Koch is a previous trustee and past-president of the American Board of Urology, past-chairman of the Examination Committee for the American Board of Urology, past-president of the Society of Urology Chairpersons, past president of the Society of University Chairpersons and a member of the GU Surgeons and the Clinical Society.
+Koch has served in many roles for urology nationally.
+Koch is a previous trustee and past-president of the American Board of Urology, past-chairman of the Examination Committee for the American Board of Urology, past-president of the Society of Urology Chairpersons, past president of the Society of University Chairpersons and a member of the GU Surgeons and the Clinical Society.
 He is currently the chair of the Residency Review Committee for urology training programs.
 He has been continuously board certified since 1983 and is a fellow of the American College of Surgeons.
-He served as chairman of the board of the specialty physician group at Indiana University School of Medicine and serves in multiple capacities for his specialty, the School of Medicine and the IU Health System.
-He has just completed his term as one of the founding board members of the Indiana Clinic.
+He served as chairman of the board of the specialty physician group at Indiana University School of Medicine and serves in multiple capacities for his specialty, IU School of Medicine and Indiana University Health.
+He also completed a term as one of the founding board members of the Indiana Clinic.

-During Dr. Koch’s tenure as chairman of the Department of Urology at Indiana University, the department has more than doubled the number of faculty and has risen from the 21st to the 13th highest nationally ranked urology program in the United States.
+During Koch’s tenure as chairman of the Department of Urology, the department has more than doubled the number of faculty and has risen from the 21st to the 13th highest nationally ranked urology program in the United States.
 Advances have been made in minimally invasive and robotic surgical techniques.
-During his tenure, advances have also been made by Dr. Rink to genitoplasty, including modifications to total urogenital mobilization.
+During his tenure, advances have also been made by Richard Rink, MD in genitoplasty, including modifications to total urogenital mobilization.
 The pediatric division has one of the largest volumes of bladder reconstruction in the world.